MathBits.com

 94 91 86 84 76 69

-The insertion sort algorithm maintains the two sub-arrays within the same array.
-When the sort first begins, the first element in the array is considered to be the "sorted array".
-With each iteration of the loop, the next value in the unsorted section is placed into its proper position in the sorted section.
+The insertion sort maintains the two sub-arrays within the same array.
+At the beginning of the sort, the first element of the first sub-array is considered the "sorted array".
+With each pass through the loop, the next element in the unsorted second sub-array is placed into its proper position in the first sorted sub-array.

 The insertion sort can be very fast and efficient when used with smaller arrays.
 Unfortunately, it loses this efficiency when dealing with large amounts of data